Gigas002/RarJpeg/README.md

 ## Localization

 There’s really not much to localize, but feel free to participate.
-Currently, only `EN-US` and `RU-RU` are supported.
-All the localizable strings are located into `Strings.rexs`.
+Currently, only **English** and **Russian** are supported.
+All the localizable strings are located into `Localization/Strings.rexs`.

 ## Contributing